DiscoverTec/anExperiment/eberron-by-night/adventures/chapter-3.md

 The team, gaining a small reputation as the "Ringbar Heros", took on a job from Benedict to find Thomas d'Morar at the beseeching of his wife Karen.

-With a few options to travel to Zilspar the group decided to take on a quick escort missing on an airship for one Kilgore Wentworth an art dealer and noble who needed some protection while trafficing art pieces to Victor Calhoon.
+With a few options to travel to Zilspar, the group decided to take on a quick escort missing on an airship for one Kilgore Wentworth an art dealer and noble who needed some protection while trafficing art pieces to Victor Calhoon.

 Val strongly opposes!
-The group, still learning about each other, find that Val is extremely terrified of heights.
+The group, still learning about each other, discovered that Val is extremely terrified of heights.
 Benedict and the team pursaude Val to travel by air ensuring him nothing would happen and they could even provide some potions to help him sleep the whole duration.
 Val reluctantly agreed, knowing this is the quickest way to reach Zilspar and an opportunity to learn more about the missing noble.

 The team begins working with the airship captian Chuck d'Lauraru.
 Chuck gives the team a tour of the airship and instructions on how the flying machine works.
 Hurgalor takes a moment to explore the galley and familiarize himself with the cooking staff.
 He finds a common bond with the head chef who once worked at one of Hurgs finer restaruants.

-After a bit of time, the group learns from Chuck that Thomas has been missing for quite some time and was last seen on a hunting excibision with Victor.
+After a bit of time, the group learns from Chuck that Thomas has been missing for some time and was last seen on a hunting excibision with Victor.
 A good day is shared by all and the team heads off to grab some rest for the final duration of the trip.
 They secure Kilgore in his room and keep a watch for anything supicious.
 Suddly.. a huge comotion is heard on the top deck - trouble!

 ## That Time We Almost Died to Harpies and Dane Threw His Spear?